SofaDefrost/Tutorials/PneuNets/README.md

-Modeling and simulating PneuNets with Sofa-SRT
+Modeling and simulating PneuNets with Sofa-SR
 =======================